lorlouis/blog/articles/how_I_do_container_types_in_C.md

 auto r3 = *vecGetPtr(&a, 1);
 ```

-I've found that this technique works pretty great and I've been able to build
+I've found that this technique works pretty well and I've been able to build
 all the reusable data-structure I've needed with it:

 An Hashmap